 The iconic Jaipur Literature Festival, held annually at the Pink City of Jaipur, Rajasthan, has always believed in the spirit of community and the hope, strength and vitality literature gives.
-As we distance ourselves from each other physically, Teamwork Arts, the producer of the Jaipur Literature Festival, goes on curating international editions of JLF, which traditionally infuse the multilingual literary heritage of South Asia with the distinct flavour of the host regions, in the digital space with a diverse and engaged community of book-lovers.
+As we distance ourselves from each other physically, Teamwork Arts, the producer of the Jaipur Literature Festival, goes on curating international editions of JLF, which traditionally infuse the multilingual literary heritage of South Asia with the distinct flavor of the host regions, in the digital space with a diverse and engaged community of book-lovers.

-This year, Teamwork Arts in association with the Consulate General of India, Houston, Asia Society Texas Center, and Inprint bring you JLF Houston Online.
+After the success of our first virtual edition in 2020, this year, Teamwork Arts in association with the Consulate General of India, Houston, Asia Society Texas Center, and Inprint bring you JLF Houston Online.
 We shall celebrate the unique culture, diversity and energy of the Bayou City with the heady freedom of the virtual world and the boundless possibilities of the internet.
 Everything else remains the same - the camaraderie, the caravan of ideas, and the magical flow of conversations.

 CHITRA BANERJEE DIVAKARUNI

 is an award-winning and bestselling novelist, poet, activist, and teacher of writing.
 She has won many awards, including the American Book Award and the Premio Scanno.
 Her work has been published in over 100 magazines and anthologies while her books have been translated into 29 languages.
 She teaches at the internationally acclaimed writing program at the University of Houston.